ExtendRealityLtd/Malimbe/README.md

     Separate multiple levels by using multiple XML elements or separate inside an XML element by using any form of whitespace including newlines or commas.
 * `FodyRunner.UnityIntegration`: Weaves assemblies in the Unity Editor after Unity compiled them as well as builds.
 The weaving is done by utilizing `FodyRunner`.
-  * The library just needs to be part of a Unity project (configured to only run in the Editor) to be used.
-It hooks into the various callbacks Unity offers.
+  * There is no need to manually run the weaving process.
+The library just needs to be part of a Unity project (configured to only run in the Editor) to be used.
+It hooks into the various callbacks Unity offers and automatically weaves any assembly on startup as well as when they change.
+  * Once the library is loaded in the Editor a menu item `Tools/Malimbe/Weave All Assemblies` allows to manually trigger the weaving process for all assemblies in the current project.
+This is useful when a `FodyWeavers.xml` file was changed.
 * `FieldToProperty.Fody`: A Unity-specific weaver.
 Creates a property for all fields annotated with `[BacksProperty]`.
 If a `T SetFieldName(T, T)` method exists it will be called in the property's setter.
 Adds `[SerializeField]` to the field if not yet specified.
   * Annotate a field with `[BacksProperty]` to use this.
   * Optionally write `T SetFieldName(T, T)` methods that act as a setter replacement on the same type that declares the field (of type `T`).
 The accessibility level of the method doesn't matter and the name lookup is case insensitive.